Tiling Template Programming

 }

-For details about the complete example, click tiling template programming sample.
+For details, refer to the tiling template programming sample.